Khatoo, Rajasthan: Demographics

 As per the 2011 census of India, the total population of Khatu was 11,374, out of which 5800 are males and 5574 were females.
 The literacy rate of Khatu was 73.9%, slightly higher than state average of 66.11%.

 Khatu Shyam temple

-In Khatoo, a Khatu Shyam temple is situated dedicated to Lord Krishna, worshipped here as Shyam Baba or Barbarika, the temple is a pilgrimage site for devotees across India.
-According to legend, Barbarika, a warrior from the Mahabharata, sacrificed his life to fulfill a vow, and his head was granted divine status by Lord Krishna, leading to his veneration at this site.
-The temple attracts millions devotees during the annual Phalguna Mela festival.
+In Khatu, Khatu Shyam Ji Temple is situated dedicated to Barbaeek, worshipped here as Shyam Baba or Morvinandan Shyam, the temple is a pilgrimage site for devotees across India.
+According to legend, Barbareek, a warrior from the Mahabharata, sacrificed his life to fulfill a vow, and his head was granted divine status by Lord Krishna, leading to his veneration at this site.
+The temple attracts millions devotees during the annual Falgun Mela festival.

 The Earliest Literary evidence of this shrine dates back to The 17th century in a poem containing 25 couplets known as Shyam Pacchisi composed by Durga Das Mathur in Braj Bhasha during 1675.
 But in this poem Shyam isn't referred to and identified with Barbarika but instead he's identified with Krishna and Khatu is referred to as his capital.